-The financial statements have been prepared under the historical cost basis.
+The financial statements have been prepared under the historical cost basis except for financial assets designated at fair value through profit or loss.
 The measurement basis is fully described in the accounting policies below.

 It should be noted that accounting estimates and assumptions are used in preparation of the financial statements.
 Although these estimates are based on management's best knowledge and judgement of current events and actions, actual results may ultimately differ from those estimates.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements, are disclosed in note 4 to the financial statements.